act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 #### Inapplicable Example 2

-This text field does not need to have its [visible][] text match the [accessible name][].
-The content of a textfield shows its value instead of its label.
+This email text field does not need to have its [visible][] text match the [accessible name][].
+The content of a textfield shows its value instead of its label; it does not [support name from content][supports name from content].
 The label is usually adjacent to the textfield instead.

 ```html
 <div>E-mail</div>